 Birthdays: Yukon poet Robert Service, The inventor of the pneumatic tire Andre Michelin 1853, Ethel Merman, Dizzy Dean, Peter Ustinov, Henry Mancini, A.J.
-Foyt, Marilyn Horne, Sade, Michael Wilding, Eartha Kitt, Debbie Allen is 67, John Carpenter, Diane Fossey, Kate Moss is 43, Tsianina Joelson
+Foyt, Marilyn Horne, Sade, Michael Wilding, Eartha Kitt, Debbie Allen is 68, John Carpenter, Diane Fossey, Kate Moss is 44, Tsianina Joelson, Animator Raul Garcia

 1940- Lee Francis, then Hollywood’s top madam, was busted for prostitution.

-Seventy Five Years Ago 1942-Actress Carol Lombard and her mother died in a plane crash in the Sierra Mountains while returning from a war bond drive.
-Her husband movie king Clark Cable was so disconsolate that he joined an airforce combat squadron instead of doing USO work and took dangerous missions trying to get killed.
+1942-Actress Carol Lombard and her mother died in a plane crash in the Sierra Mountains while returning from a war bond drive.
+Her husband, movie king Clark Cable was so disconsolate that he volunteered for air force combat squadron instead of doing USO work, and went on dangerous missions trying to get killed.

-1962- Television pioneer Ernie Kovacs died when he plowed his Corvair into a tree at Beverly Glen and Santa Monica Blvds.
+1962- Television pioneer Ernie Kovacs died when he plowed his Corvair into a tree at Beverly Glen and Santa Monica Blvd.
 Kovacs had a fondness for all night poker and vodka parties.
-Friend Jack Lemmon said Ernie was so fanatical for a good card game that once when over a friend's house no table large enough could be procured for a game, Kovacs ordered the front door taken off it's hinges and a tablecloth thrown over it so they could all play.
+Friend Jack Lemmon said Ernie was so fanatical for a good card game that once when over a friend's house, no table large enough could be procured for a game, Kovacs ordered the front door taken off its hinges and a tablecloth thrown over it so they could all play.

 1974- Peter Benchley’s novel Jaws first published.